vipgugr/CrowdGleason/README.md

 # CrowdGleason

 ![Approach](fig.png)

-This repo contains associated information with the publication "The CrowdGleason dataset: Learning the Gleason grade from crowds and experts".
+This repo contains associated information with the publication *"The CrowdGleason dataset: Learning the Gleason grade from crowds and experts"*.
 We include the related citation, the dataset access at Zenodo, and the code to reproduce the experiments.

 ## Citation